daslicht/Gearmulator-Release-Updater/README.md

 - macOS (for automatic installation features)
 - NW.js (included in nwjs.app)

+**Note**: The version in this repository is packaged as a macOS app (`GRU.app`).
+For Windows, the `app.nw` folder from `GRU.app/Contents/Resources/app.nw` must be manually copied into a Windows NW.js distribution.

 ### Running the App
 Double-click `nwjs.app` or run from terminal:
 ```bash